 Touché, Old-Timer Knowledge!
 You win again, you always do.

 Hey, mullet jump because they do.
 Let's not delve into semantics.

 "Mullet jump to get rid of parasites."

-Okaaaaay.
-Sounds plausible.
-While I doubt Myth Busters will be cracking this one anytime soon, I don’t believe this to be the case.
-I say so because we simply don’t see other fish doing it as often as mullet do.
+While I doubt Myth Busters will be cracking this one anytime soon, I don't believe this to be the case.
+Consider that other fish are not doing the same thing.

 "Mullet jump to breathe air."

 After some research, I find it likely to be true.
 Let this reference explain:

 The research of Hoese (1985) suggests that Sea Mullet use this second category of movements to fill the pharyngobranchial organ (an area at the back of the throat) with air.

 The trapped air is believed to allow the fish to remain active in water of low oxygen concentration for about five minutes.

 I found this information at an Aussie Aquarium Website and find it to be intriguing.
 Think about the situational awareness this kind of information would give you!